openknowledge-archive/opsmanual/sysadmin/services/blogfarm.rst

 -  `Sysadmin/Blogfarm Essentials <Sysadmin/Blogfarm Essentials>`__
    contains guidelines for site owners how to activate polular features in this blogfarm.
--  `Sysadmin/Blogfarm Code
-   Deployment <Sysadmin/Blogfarm Code Deployment>`__ describes how to deploy code to this blogfarm.
+-  :doc:`/sysadmin/howto/blogfarm-deploy` describes how to deploy code to this blogfarm.
--  `Sysadmin/Blogfarm at Pagely <Sysadmin/Blogfarm at Pagely>`__ An
-   outdated historic version of this article when it was hosted at Pagely

 Contact
 =======